Unit Co-ordinator: Dr Yash Shrivastava

 Your seminar will be assessed by two members of staff, not including your supervisor (as a general rule).
-For more information, see the Presentation Guidelines (except that for your seminar, you will be allocated a 20-minute time slot (1 minute of set-up, 15 minutes of talk and 4 minutes of questions)).
+For more information, see the Presentation Guidelines (you will be allocated a 12-minute time slot (1 minute of set-up, 9 minutes of talk and 2 minutes of questions)).
 If desired, you can also perform a demonstration, for your supervisor(s), in addition to your presentation.

 Your supervisor(s) will mark you on the basis of how well you have managed your time and resources during the semester(s).
 Setting and meeting goals, managing your time, and working well with others are all important aspects of project work.
 Regular meetings with your supervisor(s) is one of the best ways of showing your good management of your project.